Get free heat pump quotes

 Low or leaking refrigerant

-Low or leaking refrigerant can cause ice to build up deep inside the air-to-air heat pump’s system.
-When the ice melts, it will cause a leak.
+Low or leaking refrigerant can cause ice to build up deep inside an air-to-air heat pump’s system.
+When the ice melts, it’ll cause a leak.

 If you notice this happening, get the heat pump checked by a professional.